Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction

 \section{Methodology}

-To motivate the proposed DSNet architecture, we first discuss existing spatially-varying functional regression models and their potential nonlinear extensions to a class of Spatially-Varying Functional Interaction Models (SVFIM).
-We then discuss how to handle spatial random effects and functional inputs in a deep neural network framework.
-Owing to the recent development of DNN theory, we demonstrate that the proposed DSNet can accommodate spatially varying and nonlinear relationships between the crop yield response and the climatic functional inputs, while avoiding the curse of dimensionality when a low-rank structure, such as the SVFIM, is present.
+To motivate the proposed Spatially-Varying Deep Functional Neural Network (SVD-funNet) architecture, we first review existing spatially varying functional regression models and discuss their potential extensions to a class of nonlinear Spatially-Varying Functional Interaction Models (SVFIM).
+We then describe how SVFIM can be implemented within a deep neural network (DNN) framework through the integration of spatial random effects and functional predictors.